ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 users, you may decide to publish your package, that is to add it to Nim's central package list.
-This can be done in two ways: You can just call from within your package folder the command [nimble publish]{.term}.
+This can be done in two ways: You can just call from within your package folder the command [nimble publish].
 Then you are asked for some data, e.g. a list of tag names and a description, and the publishing process should start.
 After manual approval by some Nim devs, which checks if your package has a valid structure and its name does not conflict with existing packages, your packages gets added to the official package list.
-Unfortunately, the [nimble publish]{.term} command have failed for some people in the past.
+Unfortunately, the [nimble publish] command have failed for some people in the past.
 So you may prefer to publish your package manually by creating a pull request at the package list repository.

-After successful publication, people can download your package just by giving its name, that is with [nimble install fft]{.term}.
+After successful publication, people can download your package just by giving its name, that is with [nimble install fft].
 This publishing process may be a bit complicated, but it is necessary only
 ones: It is not necessary to publish the package again, when you update the package.